Mannuel25/rock_paper_scissors_game/README.md

-Rock Paper Scissors Game Version 1
+# Rock Paper Scissors Game Version 1

-I was feeling too bored, so i decided to make a rock paper scissors game.
-Have fun!
+Here is the first version of my rock papaer scissors game.

+To run this program, open a terminal in the folder where your script is located and run the command: `python ROCK_PAPER_SCISSORS.py`